cometchat-pro-tutorials/ephemral-messaging-react/README.md

 7. `cd` into the newly created folder and run `npm install` to install dependencies.
 8. Run `npm start` and wait for the development server to start.
-9. Open your browser on `http://localhost:3000` to see the app.
+9. Open the page `http://localhost:3000` on two different browsers to see the app.
 10. Use any of the default usernames **SUPERHERO1**, **SUPERHERO2**, **SUPERHERO3**, **SUPERHERO4**, **SUPERHERO5** to login and start chatting or optionally sign up with a new account.

 ### Useful Links